 Finally, conjugation also decreases the cytotoxicity of primary bile acids.

 Secondary bile acids are formed from primary bile acids which have not been reabsorbed from the small intestine.
-Once they reach the colon, they can undergo several modifications by gut microbiota, which is part of the larger human microbiota, to form secondary bile acids (see below).
-They make up the remaining 20% of the body’s bile acid pool.
+Once they reach the colon, they can undergo several modifications by bacteria of the gut microbiota, which is part of the larger human microbiota, to form secondary bile acids, which, along with short-chain fatty acids, are two major type of bacterial metabolites produced in the gut.
+They make up the remaining 20 percent of the body’s bile acid pool.

 Another way of categorizing bile salts is based on their conjugation with glycine and taurine and their degree of hydroxylation.
 On this basis, three categories are identified.